Holding an Annuity in an IRA

 Select all that apply

-What Annuity Is Best to Hold Inside an IRA?
+What Annuity Is Best To Hold Inside an IRA?

+This safe investment section of an IRA portfolio is the role a fixed annuity is best suited to fill.
 “A lot of times, if you’re looking to buy an annuity inside of your IRA, that would be your safety portion — like your bond portion — if it’s allowable,” Liekweg said.

-FAQs About Annuities Inside an IRA
+Frequently Asked Questions About Annuities Inside an IRA

 What are the advantages of an annuity in an IRA?